 Only tube pigments are used.
 Beginners are encourgaged to use less hues.
 A minimum of 3 primaries but a warm and cool version of each will provide you with more than enough to mix whatever you need.

-Todd uses the following pigments from Daniel Smith, Holbein, and Winsor and Newton.
-Buff Titanium, Hansa Yellow Medium, Yellow Ochre, Raw Umber, Permanent Orange, Burnt Siena, Pyrrol Scarlet, Perylene Maroon, Verditer Blue, Cobalt Blue, French Ultramarine, Viridian, Cobalt Green, Lavender, Imperial Purple, Neutral Tint.
+Todd uses the following pigments primarily from Daniel Smith other than where indicated.
+Buff Titanium, Hansa Yellow Medium, New Gamboge, Yellow Ochre, Raw Umber, Burnt Sienna (Winsor and Newton), Pyrrol Orange, Pyrrol Scarlet, Perylene Maroon, Quinacridone Violet, Imperial Purple, French Ultramarine, Cobalt Blue, Cerulean Blue Chromium, Viridian, Lavender (Holbein), Neutral Tint.
 There are always a few others that come and go due experimenting

 Loose ¼ sheets (11x15) or similarly sized watercolor blocks.
 140lb rough or cold press.
 Examples: Arches, Saunders Waterford, Fabriano Artistico